-

 Who gets to know about our conversations?

 Anyone YOU choose to tell.
-Your therapist will tell no one without your consent unless there is deep danger to yourself or others, in which case your therapist will work with you, and others as needed, to find a safe and protective place.
+As your therapist, I will tell no one without your consent unless there is deep danger to yourself or others, in which case I will work with you, and others as needed, to find a safe and protective place.

 What happens if I see my therapist in the grocery store?